 Knowing how to respond to these emergencies is not only a Forestry Commission requirement, it can potentially save lives.

-First Aid +Forestry (EFAW+F or FAW+F) is now considered the industry standard for those working in the forestry sector.
-Increasingly, it is also becoming a requirement for anyone working in other agricultural or remote environments.
-This +F training supplements existing FAW or EFAW certification.
+Forestry First Aid +F courses (EFAW+F or FAW+F) are considered the industry standard for those working in the forestry sector.
+Increasingly, it is also becoming a requirement for anyone working in other agricultural or wilderness environments.
+This Forestry First Aid +F training supplements existing FAW or EFAW certification.